ubernostrum/django-registration/docs/install.rst

    ``django-registration`` |version| is **in development and not yet released.
-The latest released version is still 1.0.** To install ``django-registration`` |version|, you will need to follow the instructions in the section "Installing from a source checkout.
+The latest released version is still 1.0.** To install ``django-registration`` |version|, you will need to follow the instructions in the section "Installing from a source checkout."
    Attempting to install from the Python Package Index will not work until ``django-registration`` |version| has been released.

 Before installing ``django-registration``, you'll need to have a copy of `Django <https://www.djangoproject.com>`_ already installed.
 For